 In some cases, remineralization can completely balance out the damage done by the demineralization process.

-Our illustrations to the right show how decay formation can occur when dental plaque is present.
+Our second graphic illustrates how cavity formation can progress when dental plaque is present.

-Then, if the tooth surface is kept plaque-free, the remineralization process can act to repair some of the damage that has been created.
+But then, if the tooth surface is kept plaque-free, the remineralization process has a chance to take place and repair some of the damage that's occurred.

-Just because cavities can take an extended time period to form, doesn't mean that once they're diagnosed they don't need immediate attention.
+Just because cavities can take a long time to form, doesn't mean that once they've been diagnosed they don't need immediate attention.

-The information above describes the initial transformation of a tooth from a state of good health to one where the presence of tooth decay can first be definitively diagnosed.
+The information above describes the initial transformation of a tooth from a state of good health to one where the presence of decay can first be definitively identified.
 This represents a stage where a cavity is still quite small.

-If you have a situation where tooth damage is readily visible, or your tooth experiences sensitivity due to the presence of decay, your cavity is way more advance that what we are describing here.
-Delaying treatment will only worsen the outlook for your tooth's repair.
+If you have the situation where tooth damage is readily visible, or your tooth experiences sensitivity due to the presence of decay, your cavity is much more advance than what we are describing here.
+Delaying treatment will only worsen the outlook for your tooth's repair and health.